Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 Size matters

-Thinking big—both creatively and in media—will become increasingly important.
+Thinking big – both in creative and in media – will become increasingly important.
 Under economic pressure, we’ve streamlined marketing communications too much.
-Activities have fragmented into tiny pieces across target groups, channels, and even creative approaches.
+Activities have fragmented into tiny pieces, whether you look at it from the perspective of target groups, channels or even creative.

 Marketing communications are fragmenting faster than consumers’ media usage.
 As a result, we’re influencing audiences that are too small to create meaningful change.
 We need to think bigger and focus on impact.